The View from Here (album)

-The View From Here is Bob Bennett's seventh album, and is the third release in Signpost Music's "Livingroom Series" releases.
+The View From Here is American singer Bob Bennett's seventh album, and is the third release in Signpost Music's "Livingroom Series" releases.
 Bob dedicated this release to his mother, Betty Jane Bennett.
 As originally envisioned, the CD's release was to have included a CD booklet insert with notes from Bob about each song; however, cost constraints prevented this from occurring.

 Track listing

 All songs written by Bob Bennett, except where noted.